Section Five

 Think about the last two or three new clients you saw in your practice.

-If you used any sort of standardized testing during their assessment sessions, imagine that you had used ethnographic interviewing followed by dynamic assessment as your only two evaluation procedures instead.
+• If you used any sort of standardized testing during their assessment sessions, imagine that you had used ethnographic interviewing followed by dynamic assessment as your only two evaluation procedures instead.
+What might you have learned from ethnographic interviewing and dynamic assessment that you did not learn from the approaches you used?
 Would your intervention plans have differed from the ones you did develop for these clients?
 Would you miss your standardized tests?
 Why or why not?

-If you used only informal assessment procedures, were they ethnographic interviewing followed by dynamic assessments, maybe plus speech/language samples or observations, or did you use something else?
+• If you did use only informal assessment procedures with your last two or three new clients, were they ethnographic interviewing followed by dynamic assessments, maybe plus speech/language samples or observations, or did you use something else?
 Do you ever use standardized tests in your practice?
 Why or why not?

 Multi-Cultural Treatment, Management, or Intervention